ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   by GitHub.
 - In many parts we already switched to American spelling.
 - Some updates in the `jni` docu about Java in stretch.
+- Fixed many spelling mistakes thanks to René Schwaiger
+- Improve notes about testing
+  thanks to Thomas Wahringer
+- qt-gui: give hints which package to install
 - <<TODO>>

 ## Compatibility